-(1) Each stock option grant listed above vests as to 25% of the original number of shares covered by each stock option grant on the first anniversary of the grant date of each stock option (the "Grant Date") and as to an additional 25% of the original number of shares at the end of each successive anniversary of the Grant Date until the fourth anniversary of the Grant Date, subject to any acceleration provisions set forth in each executive's employment agreement as described above in "Employment Agreement for our Named Executive Officers."
+(1) Each stock option grant listed above vests as to 25% of the original number of shares covered by each stock option grant on the first anniversary of the grant date of each stock option (the "Grant Date") and as to an additional 25% of the original number of shares at the end of each successive anniversary of the Grant Date until the fourth anniversary of the Grant Date, subject to the executive's continued service with the Company through each vesting date and any acceleration provisions set forth in each executive's employment agreement as described above in "Employment Agreement for our Named Executive Officers."

-Option Exercises and Stock Vested in 2013 Fiscal Year
+Option Exercises and Stock Vested in 2014 Fiscal Year

-No stock options were exercised during the 2013 fiscal year by any Named Executive Officers.
+No stock options were exercised and no stock became vested during the 2014 fiscal year by any Named Executive Officers.